HC Sochi

-Hockey Club Sochi (Хоккейный клуб Сочи) is a professional ice hockey team based in Sochi, Russia.
-The team joined the Kontinental Hockey League (KHL) in 2014–15 season.
+Hockey Club Sochi (Хоккейный клуб Сочи) is a professional ice hockey club based in Sochi, Russia.
+It is a member of the Bobrov Division in the Kontinental Hockey League (KHL).
+The club joined the KHL in the 2014–15 season.

 History

 On May 23, 2014, it was reported that Detroit Red Wings' pending restricted free agent centre Cory Emmerton had signed with HC Sochi to begin play in the Kontinental Hockey League with the 2014–15 season, becoming the first import player signed in franchise history.

 In the club's inaugural season, Sochi were able to qualify for the play-off to compete for the Gagarin Cup, finishing in 13th place overall of the KHL.
 In its debut playoff series, Sochi were swept in the first round by HC CSKA Moscow in four games.
 In the following 2015–16 season, Sochi climbed to 4th place in the Western Conference, but again dropped out in the first round of play-off, suffering another sweep at the hands of HC Dynamo Moscow.

 Evgeny Stavrovsky became the new head coach on October 15 of the 2020–21 season.
 In preparation for the 2020–21 season, having competed in the Tarasov Division, Sochi was moved to the Bobrov Division to alleviate any potential issues with teams transiting during the COVID-19 pandemic.